StevenMccracken/Dropp/Dropp/README.md

 **[⬆ back to top](#table-of-contents)**
 <a name="update-email"></a>
-### Change a user's email
+### 5. Change a user's email

 * Route: __PUT__ https://dropps.me/users/[username]/email
-* Purpose: Update a user's email to a new value
+* Purpose: Updates a user's email to a new value
 * Request body type: `x-www-form-urlencoded`
 * Required parameters
   * In the header